 Please make sure that you take the time to learn these rules before exam day.
 You should NEVER make Subject / verb agreement mistakes in your essays – they really are characteristic of a 6.0 student, and it is a real pity to have to award a 6.0 to a student who has otherwise good grammar just because their subjects don’t match their verbs.
 Good luck! 🚀

 If you struggle with Grammar, then you check out my 10 hour IELTS Grammar course.
-It contains full lessons 30 minute lessons on the 22 most important sentence structures for IELTS test-takers, including relative clauses, gerunds and infinitives and inversion.
+It contains full 30 minute lessons on the 22 most important sentence structures for IELTS test-takers, including relative clauses, gerunds and infinitives and inversion.